wk275/qbTools-v2/README.md

 docker ps -a
 ```
 All containers names are suffixed by "-qb" .
 5 docker containers should run.
-Please check if their status keep stable.
+Please check if their status is stable.

 ### Stop docker containers
 ```